-No matter what you may think of him, Ben Affleck has had one hell of a career.
-Full of ups and downs with personal addictions and with his tumultuous relationship with the media, there was a period when many thought his career as one of Hollywood’s leading men had well and truly finished.
-He’s definitely having the last laugh now.
+Ben Affleck has had one hell of a career.
+With unfortunately-publicised ups and downs in his personal life and a tumultuous relationship with the media, there was a period when many thought his career as one of Hollywood’s leading men was well on truly on a bumpy path.
+He’s definitely having the last laugh here.

 After successfully making the move behind the camera with his impressive directorial debut Gone Baby Gone, he followed it up with the highly successful Boston set crime-drama, The Town (which saw him take the lead acting role as well).
 Argo marks Affleck’s departure from his beloved Boston setting and into uncharted territory – a true story that incorporates social, historical and political elements within the thriller genre.